Please note: a valid prescription is required for all prescription medication.

 Authoritative Sources

-- Label-style safety and usage information is reviewed by Mayo Clinic on eflornithine topical.
+- Patient drug information is summarized by Mayo Clinic on eflornithine topical.

-- Early clinical background can be found in PubMed on eflornithine 13.9% cream.
+- Clinical trial background is summarized in PubMed on eflornithine 13.9% cream.

 This content is for informational purposes only and is not a substitute for professional medical advice.